A composting bin

 Frequently Asked Questions

-How long does it take paper towels and napkins to decompose in compost?
+How long does it take for paper towels and napkins to decompose in compost?

-Shredded paper towels and torn up napkins break down within 2-5 months in an active compost pile.
-Whole paper towels may take 6-12 months.
+Shredded paper towels and torn-up napkins can break down within 2-5 months in an active compost pile.
+Whole paper towels may take 6-12 months to fully decompose.

 Should I cover up paper waste in my compost bin?

-Covering paper products can help the composting process.
-Adding a layer of leaves, straw, or soil over paper waste will retain heat and moisture in the pile.
+Yes, covering paper products with a layer of leaves, straw, or soil can help retain heat and moisture in the pile, promoting faster decomposition.

 What is the ideal carbon-to-nitrogen ratio for composting paper?

-Paper products have a carbon-to-nitrogen ratio around 170:1 - making them "browns" in composting terms.
-Mix paper with "green" nitrogen-rich waste like food scraps that have a 30:1 ratio.
-Blend both types of waste to achieve 25-30:1.
+Paper products have a carbon-to-nitrogen ratio of around 170:1, making them "browns" in composting terms.
+To achieve the ideal ratio of 25-30:1, mix paper with "green" nitrogen-rich waste like food scraps that have a 30:1 ratio.

 Search again?